GuanceCloud/guance-docs/docs/en/integrations/tencent_postgresql.md

 ---
 title: 'Tencent Cloud PostgreSQL'
-summary: 'Use the「观测云云同步」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.'
+summary: 'Use the「Guance Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.'
 __int_icon: 'icon/tencent_postgresql'
 dashboard:

-  - desc: '腾讯云 PostgreSQL 内置视图'
+  - desc: 'Tencent PostgreSQL Dashboard'
     path: 'dashboard/zh/tencent_postgresql'

 monitor:
-  - desc: '腾讯云 PostgreSQL 监控器'
+  - desc: 'Tencent PostgreSQL Monitor'
-    path: 'monitor/zh/tencent_postgresql'

 ---
 <!-- markdownlint-disable MD025 -->
 # Tencent Cloud PostgreSQL
 <!-- markdownlint-enable -->

-Use the「观测云云同步」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.
+Use the「Guance Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.

 ## Config {#config}